teambit/docs/docs/welcome.md

 #### Public Beta

-Bit v15 **Harmony** is used by many teams and is the underline infrastructure for Bit and [bit.dev](https://bit.dev).
+Bit v15 **Harmony** is used by many teams and is the underlying infrastructure for Bit and [bit.dev](https://bit.dev).
 We decided to tag it as an **open beta** as there are still major features coming.
 If you are building any React/React-native and NodeJS based systems, we urge you to get started with v15.

 ## Additional Resources and Support